How to Hear Video

-- Sahagun, the Spanish savant who came to America a generation after Columbus and gathered the traditions of the aborigines, wrote that at the time of one cosmic catastrophe the sun rose only a little way over the horizon and remained there without moving; the moon also stood still.
+- Sahagun, the Spanish savant who came to America a generation after Columbus and gathered the traditions of the aborigines, wrote that at the time of one cosmic catastrophe the sun rose just slightly over the horizon and remained there without moving; the moon also stood still.

-King James assembled the best translations and linguists in the world: fifty-four men who were all known to be devout Christians.
-It was a collaborative effort with each translation sent to all the others where it could be checked and questioned.
-The final version was published seven years after the translation committee was first formed.
+King James assembled the best translations with the help of fifty-four linguists, all of whom were known to be devout Christians.
+It was a collaborative effort with each translation sent to all participating scholars where it could be checked and questioned.
+The final version was published some seven years after the translation committee was first formed.

-Since the creation of the King James Version, many other translations have been created and go back to the original writings.
+Since the creation of the King James Version, many other translations have been available and revert to the original writings.
 One of my favorites is the Amplified Version.
 It bridges many of the issues involved in translating Greek, Hebrew, and Aramaic.
-English isn’t as specific as many other languages, so the Amplified Version gives the implied or assumed meanings of the passages in brackets and any additional meaning of words that our English language doesn’t have a specific word for, in parenthesis.
+As English isn’t as specific as some languages, implied meanings of the passages are given in brackets.
+Additional meanings for which our English language doesn’t have a specific word appear parenthetically in the Amplified Version.

-The accuracy of the text in the Bible has been established in two separate sources, as it should be:
+For further accuracy, the text in the King James version of the Bible has been established by two separate sources, as it should be:

 …Every fact shall be sustained and confirmed by the testimony of two or three witnesses.
-(2 Corinthians 13:1)
+(2 Corinthians 13:1 AMP)

-When comparing these plates to the book of Ezekiel, the only differences were the use of the first person “I” instead of Ezekiel and the use of the first names of the kings and leaders in the book.
+When comparing these plates to the book of Ezekiel, the only differences were the use of the first person “I” in place of the name Ezekiel as well as the use of the first names of the kings and leaders who are referenced in the book.